redflitzi/StrTr/README.md

 ## Culture-Aware

 A set of methods that take various enumerable collections with (original, replacement) pairs to apply to the input string. \
 Additionally, they can take a culture info or string comparison mode.
-If this is omitted, they work in Ordinal mode.
+If this is completely omitted, they work in Ordinal mode.

 <br/>